Flagsmith/flagsmith/docs/docs/advanced-use/real-time-flags.md

 ## Things you should know

-### Per-Identity overrides do not trigger an update
+* Per-identity overrides do not trigger an update

-This is being worked on and we hope to release this capability across all our SDKs in Q4 2023.

-### Identity Trait updates do not trigger an update
+* Identity Trait updates do not trigger an update

-This is being worked on and we hope to release this capability across all our SDKs in Q4 2023.

 ## How it works under the hood